lewispour/Git-Profile-Readme-Banner/README.md

 # GitHub Profile Banner README Generator
 ### About
 <p>Want to make your GitHub profile stand out with a dynamic banner?
-With the GitHub Profile README Banner Generator, you can easily create a visually appealing banner that showcases your username or custom text, ensuring your profile doesn't go unnoticed.</p>
+With the GitHub Profile README Banner Generator, you can easily create a visually appealing banner that showcases your username + custom text, ensuring your profile doesn't go unnoticed.</p>

 ### Show your support
 If you find it useful, show your support by giving the repo a 🌟!